FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 ## Assembling a Parser Class

 Throughout this subsection, we will provide a step-by-step guide of the process for building out a parser using the VASP XML output format as an example.
+For an overview of the code in its complete form, you can check out the [official repository](https://github.com/FAIRmat-NFDI/nomad-parser-vasp/tree/older_alt).
+Make sure to fork it in case you want to track your modifications.
-The code snippets provided below should go under `src/nomad_parser_vasp/parsers/`, in a file clarifying the use, e.g. `xml_parser.py`.
+The code snippets provided below should are located under `src/nomad_parser_vasp/parsers/`, in a file clarifying the intended extension, `xml_parser.py`.

 ### Hooking up a Parser